marcin-opole-pl/mathhouse/readme.md

     Conveyor class only controls behavior of the conveyor.
 It is the simplest class.

+#### Personalization

+Lines 6 to 8 can be used to personalize behavior of the program.
+You should start with changing the number of chances.
+When you are more comfortable change the range (decrease the low range by adding negative integers).
+Do not exceed the min and max value, as display will not work properly.
+Finally you can play with speed, by decreasing milliseconds amount (the lower the value, the faster new boxes will appear on the conveyor belt).

 ### Final word

 This is my second project of this scale.
 I am fully aware of missing functionality, that would improve user's experience.
 Project will evolve...